kismetwireless/kismet-docs/readme/080-remote_capture.md

    Remote capture *should only be enabled on interfaces on a protected LAN*.

+### Remote capture devices must be unique

+Every datasource in Kismet must have a unique identifier, the source UUID.
+Kismet calculates this using the MAC address (when available) of the capture device, or on some source types, the serial number or other identifying information.

+Not all devices provide sufficient unique identifiable information; for instance the rtlsdr hardware often reports a serial number of "00000000".
+This is not a problem when using a single device or capturing from a single remote capture, however if multiple remote capture devices advertise the same identity, problems occur.

+This can be solved with some devices by using a device-specific tool; for rtlsdr, the device serial number can be set using the `rtlsdr_eeprom` tool.
+Remember - the serial number should be unique across *all* devices connecting to a Kismet server, not just on a single capture platform!

+Another option is to use the `uuid=` parameter in the source definition to set a unique, static UUID for each remote capture source.
+A UUID can be generated via the `genuuid` tool on most platforms, and the only requirement is that it fits the standard UUID format and is unique.

 ### Additional remote capture options

 Kismet capture tools also support the following options: